 Learning how to do squats correctly is one of the best things you can do to improve your fitness.
 This compound leg exercise is so effective and popular that it has spawned more than 20 variations.

 The squat exercise is one of the first things that should go into any routine, regardless of your gender, fitness level, or your reason for training.
-But if you want those sexy legs and firm booty, you’ve got to stay healthy!
+But if you want those gorgeous legs and firm backside, you’ve got to stay healthy!

 That’s why it’s important when learning how to squat that you know more than just proper form.
 You should also know the muscles worked, common mistakes, and how they’ll improve your everyday life — not just your appearance.